There are no upcoming MOQBA events announced at this time. Check back later for an updated calendar.

 In the Zoom division, after round 8, Kirksville and St. Joseph Central were undefeated, advancing to the championship game.
 Kirksville won this game 365-345 after another competitive championship match.
 Centralia was the small school champion.

-Pending confirmation from PACE, the top five teams in each division will qualify for the PACE National Scholastic Championship, which will be held online using Zoom on June 5-6, 2021.
-We expect that College Heights A, St. Louis Patriots, North Kansas City A, Fair Grove, and Eldon will qualify from the Google Meet division, and Kirksville, St. Joseph Central, Kickapoo, Rock Bridge, and Washington A will qualify from the Zoom division.
+Each division was a Gold qualifier for the PACE National Scholastic Championship, so the top five teams in each division have qualified for NSC, which will be held online using Zoom on June 5-6, 2021.
+Congratulations to College Heights A, St. Louis Patriots, North Kansas City A, Fair Grove, and Eldon for qualifying from the Google Meet division, and to Kirksville, St. Joseph Central, Kickapoo, Rock Bridge, and Washington A for qualifying from the Zoom division.
 Information on this national championship event can be found at pace-nsc.org.

 This large tournament could not have run as well as it did without the incredible support of our talented moderators, scorekeepers, statisticians, and virtual meeting managers from throughout Missouri and several other states.
 A huge thanks to our amazing staff volunteers who donated their time and energy on Saturday: Kayla from College Heights Christian; Alex from Fair Grove; Aubrey and Kaileigh from Houston; Sarah from North Kansas City; Sam from Sullivan; Gordon Arsenoff, Jeremy Copeland, Logan Durk, Ganon Evans, Brandy Farmer, Mary Grinter, Diana Hilton, Jason Keller, Sharon Lorinskas, Aidan McWilliams, Joel Miles, Miranda Read, Ryan Read, Amanda Stears, Bryan Townsend, and Dargan Ware; coaches James Allen, Kathy Brandon, Andrew Darr, Jeff Davis, David Dennis, Caroline Doerhoff, Jen Farra, Angela Forrest, Jason Loy, Levi Maxwell, Lisa McCarthy, Jean Miller, Pat O'Keefe, Jason Pounds, Andrew Reynolds, Dale Schenewerk, Louis Schnoebelen, Branden Stilwell, Michael VanCleave, and Scott Walker; and fellow MOQBA members Audrey Brandon, Michael Menkhus, Sean Phillips, Max Ryle, and Shelley Swoyer.
 Special thanks go to Ganon Evans for additional assistance before the tournament; Jacob O'Rourke, Kyle Hill, and Angie Odom for managing the Zoom pools; Kyle and Jacob for entering the Zoom statistics; Alex Smith for managing half of the Google Meet rooms and entering all of the Meet statistics; Sean Phillips for his assistance recruiting several moderators; Jacob for handling payments and awards; Kyle for leading the effort to develop the Google scoresheets we used; and Ganon and Jacob for their work co-editing and coordinating the Matt Cvijanovich Memorial Tournament question set.